 So How Does A Robot Sensor Work?

-Robot sensors function by identifying changes in the surrounding environment and converting them into electrical signals that can be processed by a robot’s computer.
+Robot sensors identify changes in the surrounding environment and convert them into electrical signals that can be processed by a robot’s computer.
 Mentioned below are a few of the most prevalent types of sensors used in robots:

-(i) Proximity sensors: Robot proximity sensors employ magnetic fields to detect objects that are close to them and to calculate their distance from objects with which they’re not in direct physical contact.
+Robot proximity sensors employ magnetic fields to detect objects that are close to them and to calculate their distance from objects with which they’re not in direct physical contact.
 These sensors come in two varieties: photoresistors and ultrasonic sensors.
-Infrared transceivers.

-(ii) Touch sensors: The robotics industry uses a touch sensor, also known as a contact sensor.
+The robotics industry uses a touch sensor, also known as a contact sensor.
 These are mostly used for detecting a change in velocity, position, acceleration, torque, or force at the joints of the manipulator and end-effecter.
-These sensors need physical contact to work the robot properly & act accordingly.
-Physical contact is needed by these sensors to help the robot work and function appropriately.
+These sensors need physical contact to work the robot properly and act accordingly.
 Touch sensors are used in several switches, including tactile bumper switches, button switches, and limit switches.

 Manufacturing: In the United States, Robots are widely used in manufacturing industries, and sensors are used to detect the position of objects on the production line and to ensure that the robots are performing their tasks accurately.
 The majority of the automation in the US has taken place in the manufacturing industry, which accounts for approximately 82.3% of all industrial robot installations across the country’s industries in 2018.